 GMAT Question of the Day – Data Sufficiency – Geometry

-In the diagram above ABCD is a rectangle.
-EB is a semi-circle with center O and a radius of 2.
-What is the area of triangle CBF?
+In the figure above ABCD is a rectangle and point K is the center of ABCD.
+What is the value of x?

 One way to find the measure of angle x is to find the measures of its adjacent angles MBC and KBA.
 Because ABCD is a rectangle all three of those angles must sum to 90 degrees.
 Also notice that KB is half of the diagonal of the rectangle but don’t assume that this means that angle KBA is 45 degrees.
 In fact, there is no way to tell how the 90 degrees is divided between the 3 angles.
 You can prove this to yourself by distorting the shape.
 Another thing to think about: in GMAT Geometry questions with mixed shapes consider how you can add lines to create new connections.
 Notice that we can add a line at point K to create another right triangle.

 You can also add the other diagonal KC.